eriklarsen4/Bioinformatics/Heatmaps/Bioinformatics.md

 - The RNA-sequencing data processing pipeline for this analysis went as follows:

-    1.  `Illumina FASTQ files` were pseudoaligned with the `Salmon` algorithm
+    1. Short-read `Illumina FASTQ files` were pseudoaligned with the `Salmon` algorithm

     2.  run through `Usegalaxy.org`’s [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) wrapper algorithm to obtain `DGEA files`